MIX NYC: 2015: MIX 28

-Revitalization
+2024 Revitalization

+After a pause, MIX was revived following the COVID-19 pandemic by Blake Pruitt and Alex Smith, with the support of former directors Stephen Winter and Jim Hubbard.
+One Night Stands, a series of experimental screenings, lead up to the festival's full-scale return.

+2024

-November 2024 saw the first Mix festival since 2018.
-"Mix Fest 2024' programmed three nights of films at the Quad Cinema in Manhattan.
+November 2024 saw the first Mix festival since 2018, as Mix Fest 2024, three nights of films at the Quad Cinema in Manhattan.

+2025

-The 2025 Museum of Mix event was curated in collaboration with the Museum of Modern Art by the filmmaker/artist Jessica Dunn Rovinelli and organized by Aster Ryan (aka angelray).
+2025's Museum of Mix event was curated by filmmaker/artist Jessica Dunn Rovinelli in collaboration with the Museum of Modern Art (MoMA) and organized by Aster Ryan (aka "angelray").
 Held at a secret location in Brooklyn, the event featured 16mm prints from MoMA archives including work by José Rodriguez Soltero, Tom Chomont, Peggy Ahwesh and others.
-In addition to film programming the "Museum" included modern art installations such as: "My Body is an Object, The Camera Is A Gun" by Cr4ckrock, "Surveillance Photobooth" by Day Lane and Janie Jaffe, and "Eyeball Palace" by Nica Ross.
+In addition to film programming, the "Museum" included installations such as: My Body is an Object, The Camera Is A Gun by Cr4ckrock, Surveillance Photobooth by Day Lane and Janie Jaffe, Eyeball Palace by Nica Ross, and Sweet Nothing by Gabriel Lee.

-Spin offs
+MIX Festival spin-offs

-1993 also marked the founding of MIX Brasil in Sao Paolo, the first MIX branch in another country.
-Although the branch received support from the New York organizers, its leadership was Brazilian.
-MIX Mexico was founded in 1996 by Arturo Castelan.
-MIX Milan and MIX Copenhagen were founded in 2008 and 2011 respectively.
+1993 marked the founding of MIX Brasil in São Paulo, the first branch of MIX outside of the USA, with support from the New York organizers and Brazilian leadership, forming a long-running connection between MIX NYC and Brazilian queer culture.
+MIX Mexico, Hispanic America's longest-running LGBTQ+ film festival, was founded in 1996 by the late filmmaker Arturo Castelan.
+MIX Milano and MIX Copenhagen were founded in 2008 and 2011 respectively.